 The Nanovic Institute’s suite of undergraduate grants engages students in transformative learning beyond the classroom, through research, internship, and language study grants.
 Students interested in applying for funding should familiarize themselves with the Institute's research priorities and review upcoming deadlines.
 The Institute offers several resources on grant proposal writing and research, including one-on-one advising and 1-credit research methods and project design course.

 The Institute also supports graduate education through graduate grant programs providing research, conference, and language funding as well as competitive dissertation fellowships and the Institute's Graduate Fellows Program.
 Graduate students from all fields that engage Europe and European ideas are encouraged to apply for funding and fellowships.
 The Institute welcomes graduate student contributions to all aspects of the intellectual life of our community.

 The Nanovic Institute supports substantive faculty-led projects that enliven European studies at the University of Notre Dame through a competitive funding process.
 Current faculty grant opportunities include resources to support: teaching in the classroom and beyond; individual research, scholarship, and creative work; interdisciplinary research clusters; publications; and, conferences, workshops, and guest speaker events.

 Faculty members at the University of Notre Dame may also become Faculty Fellows of the Nanovic Institute.
 New fellows must be nominated by a current fellow or the Nanovic Director.

 Questions?
-Contact Assistant Director Grant Osborn.
+Contact Associate Director Grant Osborn.